-\textbf{The Wickham gap.} Wickham (\citeproc{ref-wickham2010layered}{2010})'s contribution was not the API; it was the selection. ggplot2 is not a complete implementation of Wilkinson's full system; it exposes a curated subset of it.
+\textbf{The Wickham gap.} Wickham (\citeproc{ref-wickham2010layered}{2010}) presented ggplot2 as a layered grammar that ``builds on'' but ``differs from Wilkinson's in its arrangement of the components.''
 By choosing which primitives to make primary and which to omit, Wickham shifted which errors were easy to make: incomplete specifications fail at construction, and correct compositions become the default path.
 The analogous selection has not been made for the ML lifecycle.
-Kuhn and Silge (\citeproc{ref-kuhn2022tidy}{2022}) made leakage less likely through good design: recipes inside workflows enforce per-fold preprocessing.
+Kuhn and Silge (\citeproc{ref-kuhn2022tidy}{2022}) came closest: recipes inside tidymodels workflows enforce per-fold preprocessing structurally, and \texttt{last\_fit()} encourages a one-shot terminal evaluation.
+The tidymodels framework got most of the way there.
 But a user can still fit a recipe outside a workflow, evaluate on training data, or reuse the test set.
 The structure discourages mistakes but does not eliminate them.
 There is no type that distinguishes ``this data has been split correctly'' from ``this data has not.''
 The primitives are typed at the implementation level (recipe, parsnip model, workflow), not at the correctness level (Partition, PreparedData, Model).